 An Accredited Register is the result of the programme set up by the Department of Health, and administered by the Professional Standards Authority who are an independent body, accountable to Parliament.
 The Professional Standards Authority accredits registers of people working in a variety of health and social care occupations.
 The Authority also oversees statutory regulators such as the General Medical Council and Nursing and Midwifery Council.

-The programme was set up to provide assurance on the standards of voluntary registers and is the best way to promote quality within the field of counselling.
+The accreditation programme covers not only counselling but all other healthcare organisations.
+It was set up to provide assurance on the standards of voluntary registers and is the best way to promote quality within the field of counselling.

 - Members of the public seeking a Registered Counsellor

 - Qualified Counsellors seeking to become Registrants

 Counsellors on our register, also known as registrants, will be able to display the Accredited Register quality mark, as a sign that they belong to a register which meets the Authority's rigorous standards.

 Members of the public will, from now on, be encouraged to choose a practitioner who belongs to a register which has been vetted and approved by the Authority.
 The Accredited Register programme was set up by the Department of Health to ensure that the public are able to choose safe, ethical and competent professionals for their health and social care needs.

 The Society's standards of entry to the Register are now benchmarked against Ofqual levels, where a Level 4 Diploma is required for entry to the Register and further training is required for progression in membership, e.g. to obtain individual Senior Accredited Registrant status.
 By benchmarking against Ofqual Levels the Society is demonstrating our commitment to ensuring that counselling training is independently verifiable as meeting national standards.